 1976: The Ramones’ self-titled debut studio album was released by Sire Records.
 Despite peaking at #111 on the Billboard pop chart, the LP has since been regarded as a highly influential record, inspiring several groups in the punk rock scene in both the US and UK.

-1985: Men at Work’s second album Two Hearts was released.
+1985: Men at Work released their second studio album, Two Hearts.
 Drummer Jerry Speiser and bassist John Rees had left the band prior to the album’s production, while guitarist Ron Strykert left the band during recording sessions, leaving Colin Hay and Greg Ham to tour with guest musicians.

-2002: Elvis Costello’s nineteenth studio album When I Was Cruel was released.
+2002: Elvis Costello released his nineteenth studio album, When I Was Cruel.
 Though credited to just Costello, it was his first album to feature his new band, The Imposters.
 The only difference between The Imposters and his previous band, The Attractions, however, was the replacement of bassist Bruce Thomas with Davey Faragher.

 2002: Supertramp released Slow Motion, the band’s eleventh and final studio album.